-- Blade construction – High quality steel is crucial for strength, toughness, hardness, resistance to corrosion, ability to resist wear and tear, and the ability to be sharpened.
+High-quality steel is crucial for strength, toughness, hardness, resistance to corrosion, ability to resist wear and tear, and the ability to be sharpened.
 Cheap knives cannot withstand the honing and sharpening by a professional because the edge is shaped more like a rectangle than a triangle.

-- Handle construction – Look for a handle made of titanium instead of aluminum, rubber, plastic, or wood.
+Look for a handle made of titanium instead of aluminum, rubber, plastic, or wood.
 Aluminum handles can warp or bend over time.
 Rubber handles can melt if left too close to a hot pot left on the kitchen counter.
 Plastic handles can change color from exposure to acidic foods like lemons or vinegar.
 Wood handles can disintegrate and come apart from the blade.

-- Construction of all the other parts – Knives can have bearings, pivots, fittings, and bushings.
+Knives can have bearings, pivots, fittings, and bushings.
 Most people only pay attention to the blade and handle construction when shopping for a knife.
 Inspect how the blade is attached to the handle and what material is used to combine these two important parts of your kitchen knife.

 Keep in mind that all knives are razor-sharp when they are brand new.
 And all blades can be sharpened; the difference is that some blades may dull more quickly than others.